Catherine22/Algorithm/README.md

 | memory requirement |  | less |
 | data type | Queue | Stack |

-  - Breadth-first search (BFS) - Choose a vertex (root) being the beginning of a graph and start to visit each vertex.
-It's just like level order traversal of the Tree.
+  - Breadth-first search (BFS) - Choose a vertex (root) as the beginning of a graph and visit every vertex.
+This is just like level order traversal of the Tree.
-  - Depth-first search (DFS) - Choose a vertex (root) being the beginning of a graph and start to visit each vertex.
+  - Depth-first search (DFS) - Choose a vertex (root) as the beginning of a graph and visit every vertex.
-  - Connected Graph - A graph is connected when there is a path between every pair of vertices.
-If you wanna find out a path which is able to traversal the whole graph, run bfs from every vertex and make sure the status of each vertex is VISITED.
+  - Connected Graph - While there is at least one path between every pair of vertices, the graph will be connect.
+If you wanna find out a path which is able to traversal the whole graph, try to run BFS from every vertex and make sure the status of each vertex is VISITED.
 See more in ``` public Vertex<E> bfs(){...} ```
   - [DirectedGraph]

-  > There are two arrays, I stored all vertexes in vertexes[] and another array adjMatrix[][] which is used to copy down edges is a two-dimensional Edge<E> array.
-For example, if adjMatrix[i][j] is not empty, it means there's an edge from i to j.<br>
+  > There are two arrays, I stores all vertexes in vertexes[] and another array adjMatrix[][], a two-dimensional Edge<E> array, which is used to copy down edges.
+For example, if adjMatrix[i][j] is not empty, that means there's an edge from i to j.<br>
-  > An Edge<E> is a user-defined class, it contains data, weight and status.
+  > Edge<E> is a user-defined class.
+It contains data, weight and status.

 ## Tree